AndrewJBateman/freeCodeCamp/README.md

 ### Array methods used

-call - calls a function with a given this value and arguments provided individually,
+**call** calls a function with a given this value and arguments provided individually,

 concat,

-**every** - tests whether all elements in the array pass the test implemented by the provided function, returns a Boolean,
+**every** tests whether all elements in the array pass the test implemented by the provided function, returns a Boolean,

-**filter** - creates a new array with all elements that pass the test in the function contained,
+**filter** creates a new array with all elements that pass the test in the function contained,

 **flat**, creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.